 Read Viewpoints on Fidelity.com: How to pay off debt—and save too

 Refinancing can help you by changing the interest rate on your loan or by changing the term, or payback period, of your loan.

-Refinancing to a loan with a shorter term is the most obvious way of paying your loans off more quickly.
-Student loans are set up to be paid off after 10 years, but lenders do offer loans shorter than 10 years: If you qualify you can refinance a 10-year student loan as a 5-year loan.
+Refinancing to a loan with a shorter term is the most obvious way of paying your loans off faster.
+Most student loan programs are set up with 10-year repayment terms, but lenders do offer loans shorter than 10 years.
+If you qualify, you can refinance a 10-year student loan as a 5-year loan.